preludeorg/community/docs/operator/terms/agent.md

 ---

-ThirdEye is a NodeJS agent that is built directly into Operator.
+ThirdEye is a Node.js agent that is built directly into Operator.
 When Operator starts, ThirdEye automatically launches and beacons into your Home range with the username of the user running the desktop application.
 It only communicates locally to Operator and is designed for testing TTPs out before deploying them in the wild.
-ThirdEye does not support reverse shells nor can you delete this agent.
+ThirdEye does not support reverse shells, nor can you delete this agent.

 ### What is Pneuma?

 ---

-Our most popular open-source agent is called Pneuma, a Golang agent which supports all major operating systems and 3 different protocols (TCP, UDP, HTTP).
+Our most popular open-source agent is called Pneuma, a Go agent which supports all major operating systems and 3 different protocols (TCP, UDP, HTTP).
 Pneuma is capable of executing nearly all TTPs and chains loaded into Operator, along with built-in support for reverse shells (when connected over TCP).